 We and our shareholders may sell additional common shares in subsequent offerings.
 We may also issue additional common shares or convertible debt securities.
-As of December 31, 2014, we had 1,000,000,000 common shares authorized and 229,779,626 common shares outstanding.
-This number includes 40,000,000 common shares that the selling shareholders are selling in this offering (or 46,000,000 common shares if the underwriters exercise their option to purchase additional shares in full), which may be resold immediately in the public market.
-Of the remaining common shares, 131,452,380, or 57.2% of our total outstanding common shares (or 54.6% of our total outstanding common shares) if the underwriters exercise their option to purchase additional shares in full), are restricted from immediate resale under the lock-up agreements between our executive officers, directors and certain of our current shareholders and the underwriters described in "Underwriting," but may be sold into the market in the near future.
-These shares will become available for sale following the expiration of the lock-up agreements entered into in connection with this offering, which, without the prior consent of the representatives of the underwriters, expire 90 days after the date of this prospectus (subject to certain exceptions and automatic extensions in certain circumstances), subject to compliance with the applicable requirements under Rule 144 of the Securities Act of 1933, as amended (the "Securities Act").
+As of June 30, 2015, we had 1,000,000,000 common shares authorized and 235,558,205 common shares outstanding.
+This number includes 30,000,000 common shares that the selling shareholders are selling in this offering (or 34,500,000 common shares if the underwriters exercise their option to purchase 4,500,000 additional shares in full), which may be resold immediately in the public market.
+Of the remaining common shares, 75,983,699, or 32.3% of our total outstanding common shares (or 71,483,699 shares, or 30.3% of our total outstanding common shares, if the underwriters exercise their option to purchase additional shares in full), are restricted from immediate resale under the lock-up agreements between our executive officers, directors and certain of our current shareholders, on the one hand, and the underwriters, on the other hand, as described in "Underwriting," but may be sold into the market in the near future.
+These shares will become available for sale following the expiration of the lock-up agreements entered into in connection with this offering, which, without the prior consent of the representatives of the underwriters, expire 60 days after the date of this prospectus (subject to certain exceptions and automatic extensions in certain circumstances), subject to compliance with the applicable requirements under Rule 144 of the Securities Act of 1933, as amended (the "Securities Act").

 We cannot predict the size of future issuances or sales of our common shares or the effect, if any, that future issuances and sales of our common shares will have on the market price of our common shares.
-Sales of substantial amounts of our common shares (including sales that may occur pursuant to Carlyle's registration rights, sales by members of management and shares that may be issued in connection with an acquisition), or the perception that such sales could occur, may adversely affect prevailing market prices for our common shares.
+Sales of substantial amounts of our common shares (including sales that may occur pursuant to the registration rights of Carlyle and/or Berkshire, sales by members of management and shares that may be issued in connection with an acquisition), or the perception that such sales could occur, may adversely affect prevailing market prices for our common shares.
 See "Certain Relationships and Related Person Transactions" and "Shares Eligible for Future Sale."